2014 South American Youth Championships in Athletics

 The 22nd South American Youth Championships in Athletics were held in Cali, Colombia from November 28–30, 2014.
 The event was held jointly with the I Central American Youth Grand Prix (I Grand Prix Centroamericano Youth).
-The majority of events took place at Estadio Pascual Guerrero, whereas throwing events were held at Estadio Pedro Grajales.
+The majority of events took place at Estadio Olímpico Pascual Guerrero, whereas throwing events were held at Estadio Pedro Grajales.

 A detailed report and an appraisal of the results was given.